Chakravarthi Thirumagal

 Chakravarthi Thirumagal is a 1957 Indian Tamil language historical action film starring M. G. Ramachandran, Anjali Devi and S. Varalakshmi.
 The film, directed by P. Neelakantan, was released on 18 January 1957 and became a box office success.

 The film features a damsel in distress scenario.
 A prince wins a competition over the right to marry a princess, but his would-be bride is kidnapped by one of his enemies.
 The prince has to rescue her.

 Plot

-Prince Udayasuriyan wins a tough competition to marry Princess Kalamani.
+Prince Udhayasuryan wins a tough competition to marry Princess Kalamani.
 Durga and Bhairavan plot to ruin their lives.
-Durga plans to take the queen's place in order to live with Udayasuriyan.
+Durga plans to take the queen's place in order to live with Udhayasuryan.
 Meanwhile, Bhairavan abducts Kalamani from the palace.
-The rest of the film deals with Udayasduriyan foiling his enemies' plan in order to save the princess.
+The rest of the film deals with Udhayasuryan foiling his enemies' plan in order to save the princess.